Reading F.C. Women: History

 Reading's top scorer in 2012–13, Fran Kirby, was rewarded for her campaign by being named as Player of the Season – as well as receiving a call up to play for Great Britain in the World University Games in Kazan, Russia.
 Striker Kirby surpassed the 30-goal mark this season and was also selected for an England under-23s Camp.

 Reading were granted a licence to play in the FA Women's Super League 2 from 2014.
 They won the division in the 2015 season and were promoted to the FA WSL.
-On 10 December 2015 it was announced that Reading would play their home games at Adams Park, the home of Wycombe Wanderers FC, for the next two seasons.
+On 10 December 2015 it was announced that Reading would play their home games at Adams Park, the home of Wycombe Wanderers F.C., for the next two seasons.

 Reading finished the 2017–18 season in 4th place and 5th in both 2018–19 and 2019–20, reaching the Semi-Final of the FA Women's Cup in 2018–19.
 The side finished 7th in the 2020–21 season, continuing the steady decline to 8th in 2021–22.

 Reading were relegated from the WSL on the final day of the 2022–23 season, losing to Chelsea.
 Following their relegation, Reading switched to operation on a part-time basis ahead of the 2023–24 Women's Championship.

+On 11 June 2026, Reading returned to the Reading F.C. umbrella ahead of the 2026/27 season, with the first teaming returning to train at Bearwood Park, and play selected games at the Madejski Stadium.